spencexd7/violet/privacy policy.md

 - User ID and username
 - Server information, including channels, roles and permissions
-- Chat logs and messages (temporary)
 - Usage statistics and analytics

-The Bot also collects non-personal information such as user feedback, bug reports, and chat logs to improve the Bot and related services.

 ## How We Use Your Information